rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

 ### Kubernetes Version

-Information regarding Kubernetes component versions can be viewed in the [support matrices for RKE2 versions](https://www.suse.com/suse-rke2/support-matrix/all-supported-versions/).
+For more information regarding Kubernetes component versions, see the [support matrices for RKE2 versions](https://www.suse.com/suse-rke2/support-matrix/all-supported-versions/).

 ### Node Requirements